-- Rule 2.2.1: A school or department's Professional Learning Team is responsible for ensuring delivery of the learning as planned, to monitor the implementation of the learning and seek assistance or support for learners as needed. - Rule 2.2.2: School-based professional learning occurs in collaborative teams of adults whose goals are aligned with the team members' Professional Growth Plans (PGPs). - Rule 2.2.3: Professional learning focuses primarily on developing content knowledge and content-specific research- and/or evidence based instructional strategies and interventions in the content areas specified in s.
-1012.98 F.S. and aligned with district and state initiatives.
+- Rule 2.2.1.
+Learning Communities: School-based professional learning occurs in collaborative teams of adults whose goals are aligned with the team members' IPDPs and the school and district goals for student achievement. - Rule 2.2.2.
+Content Focused: Professional learning focuses primarily on developing content knowledge and content-specific research- and/or evidence-based instructional strategies and interventions in the content areas specified in s.
+1012.98 F.S. and aligned with district and state initiatives. - Rule 2.2.3.
+Learning Strategies: Professional learning uses strategies aligned with the intended goals and objectives; applies knowledge of human learning and change; and includes modeling of researchand/or evidence-based instruction, practice, and classroom-based feedback. - Rule 2.2.4.
+Sustained Professional Learning: Professional learning is sufficiently sustained and rigorous to ensure learning for participants that leads to high fidelity classroom implementation for student achievement. - Rule 2.2.5.
+Use of Technology: Technology, including distance learning, supports and enhances professional learning as appropriate and the application and assessment of that learning as appropriate. - Rule 2.2.6.
+Time Resources: Sufficient time within the work day is available and used for professional development. - Rule 2.2.7.
+Coordinated Records: School administrators regularly generate and review reports on faculty participation in professional learning. - Rule 2.3.1.
+Implementation of Learning: The school provides follow-up support to facilitate implementation of professional learning in the workplace. - Rule 2.3.2.
+Coaching and Mentoring: The school provides mentoring and/or coaching for all educators to ensure high-fidelity classroom implementation of professional learning, with the assistance continuing as needed until educators implement the learning with comfort and accuracy.

-- Rule 2.2.4: Professional learning uses strategies aligned with the intended goals and objectives; applies knowledge of human learning and change; and includes modeling of research- and/or evidence-based instruction, practice, and classroom-based feedback. - Rule 2.2.5: Professional learning is sufficiently sustained and rigorous to ensure learning for participants that leads to high fidelity classroom implementation for student achievement. - Rule 2.2.6: Technology, including distance learning, supports and enhances professional learning as appropriate and the application and assessment of that learning as appropriate. - Rule 2.2.7: Sufficient time within the work day is available and used for professional learning. - Rule 2.2.8: School administrators regularly generate and review reports on faculty participation in professional learning. - Rule 2.2.9: The school provides follow-up support to facilitate implementation of professional learning in the workplace. - Rule 2.2.10: The school provides mentoring and/or coaching for all educators to ensure high-fidelity classroom implementation of professional learning, with the assistance continuing as needed until educators implement the learning with comfort and accuracy. - Rule 2.2.11: The school supports the implementation of professional learning through school and district web-based resources and facilitates educator awareness of and access to district web-based resources.
+Rule 2.3.3.
+Web-based Resources and Assistance: The school supports the implementation of professional learning through school and district web-based resources and facilitates educator awareness of and access to district web-based resources.

-3. Learning and Implementing Rules for School System/PL
+Learning and Implementing Rules for School System/PL